Wemino/MarkerPatch/README.md

 > Extract the contents of the zip file into the game's folder, in the same directory as the `deadspace2.exe` file.

 > [!WARNING]
-If the game doesn't start on Windows after installing the patch, try updating the latest Microsoft Visual C++ Redistributable (x86).
+If the game doesn't start on Windows after installing the patch, try updating to the latest Microsoft Visual C++ Redistributable (x86).
 You can download it here: https://aka.ms/vs/17/release/vc_redist.x86.exe

 ### Steam Deck/Linux Specific Instructions (Windows users can skip this)

-> [!WARNING]
-> To launch the game on Steam Deck or Linux, set the game's compatibility tool to Proton Experimental in the Steam properties.
->
-> **Note**: DXVK limits the framerate to 60 FPS by default.
+DXVK limits the framerate to 60 FPS by default.
 To increase this limit, add the following to your launch options (example for 120 FPS):
-> `DXVK_CONFIG="d3d9.maxFrameRate = 120" %command%`
+`DXVK_CONFIG="d3d9.maxFrameRate = 120" %command%`

+> [!TIP]
+> Locked out of the Steam version by the DRM activation limit?
+[XTEAther](https://github.com/Wemino/XTEAther) can help restore access to your own copy.

 # Features